Multicomponent cat states with sub-Planckian structures and their optomechanical analogues: Conclusion AND REMARKS

-In conclusion, we explore superpositions of $L$ coherent states and investigate their phase spaces using the Wigner function formalism, demonstrating that for $L\ge6$ and even, these superpositions exhibit isotropic sub-Planck structures in phase space.
+In conclusion, we explore superpositions of $L$ coherent states and investigate their phase spaces using the Wigner function formalism, demonstrating that for $L\ge6$ and even, these superpositions exhibit isotropic sub-Planckian structures in phase space.
 This isotropy extends to the sensitivity to phase-space displacements.
-Our findings generalize previous results on compass states, showing that isotropic sub-Planck structures can also be achieved through superpositions of simple macroscopic cat states, implying that previous analog superpositions of compass states are a specific case of our generalized illustration~\cite{shukla_superposing_2023}.
-Finally, we proposed an optomechanical framework that generates analogues of the quantum states we suggested, thereby demonstrating the potential for the physical realization of our generic superpositions.
+Previously identified superpositions of compass states~\cite{shukla_superposing_2023} are a particular case of our generalized illustrations, showing that isotropic sub-Planckian structures can also be achieved through superpositions of simple macroscopic cat states.
+We proposed an optomechanical framework that generates analogues of the quantum states we suggested, thereby demonstrating the potential for the physical realization of our generic superpositions.
+We also discussed the decoherence effects associated with the optomechanical setup and noted that the nonclassical characteristics of our cases decay rapidly with larger $\gamma$ and $\kappa$.